-Our management's discussion and analysis is intended to help the reader understand our results of operations and financial condition and is provided as an addition to, and should be read in connection with, our audited consolidated financial statements and the accompanying notes included elsewhere in this Annual Report on Form 10-K, as well as our audited consolidated financial statements and related notes as disclosed in our registration statement on Form S-4A, filed with the Securities and Exchange Commission on September 23, 2021 (the "Registration Statement").
+You should read the following discussion and analysis of our financial condition and results of operations together with our consolidated financial statements and related notes included elsewhere in this prospectus.
 This discussion contains forward-looking statements based upon current expectations that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the section titled "Forward-Looking Statements," "Risk Factors" or in other parts in this Annual Report on Form 10-K. Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth under the section titled "Risk Factors" or in other parts of this prospectus.
+Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
+Except as otherwise noted, all references to 2019 refer to the year ended December 31, 2020 and all references to 2021 refer to the year ended December 31, 2021.